basepom/duplicate-finder-maven-plugin/docs/Simple Options.md

 ### `skip`

 Skips the plugin execution completely.
-No other option is evaluated.
+If the `quiet` flag is `false`, the message `Skipping duplicate-finder execution!` is output at INFO level.

+If the `quiet` flag is set to `true`, the message is only visible at DEBUG level if maven was run with the `-X` option.

+Maven command line property: ``duplicate-finder.skip`
 Default: **false**

 ### `quiet`